 - Performs other related duties as required.

-A minimum of a J.D. from an accredited college or university is required.
+Experience and training: A minimum of a J.D. from an accredited college or university is required.
 Admission to the Kentucky Bar or the ability to obtain admission within one year of the date of hire is preferred.
-Extensive experience with legal research, particularly Westlaw; experience with database entry and technology; knowledge of employment law, municipal law and governmental/legislative affairs desired.
+Extensive experience with legal research, particularly Westlaw; experience with database entry and technology; and knowledge of employment law, municipal law, and governmental/legislative affairs desired.
 Extensive knowledge of Microsoft Word is required.
+Two years of experience is preferred.

-While performing the duties of this job, the employee is required to stand, walk, and sit for long periods of time.
-Possession of an appropriate driver's license valid in the Commonwealth of Kentucky is needed to travel to meetings across the state, including during evening hours.
+Special requirements: While performing the duties of this job, the employee is required to stand, walk, and sit for long periods of time.
+Possession of an appropriate driver's license valid in the Commonwealth of Kentucky is needed to travel to meetings across the state, including evening hours.